What your landlord must do

 - electrical wiring

 - any damage they cause by attempting repairs

-Your landlord is usually responsible for repairing common areas, eg staircases in blocks of flats.
+Your landlord is usually responsible for repairing common areas, for example staircases in blocks of flats.
 Check your tenancy agreement if you’re unsure.

 You should only carry out repairs if the tenancy agreement says you can.

 You can’t be forced to do repairs that are your landlord’s responsibility.

 If you damage another tenant’s flat, for example if water leaks into another flat from an overflowing bath, you’re responsible for paying for the repairs.
 You’re also responsible for paying to put right any damage caused by your family and friends.

 Contact your landlord if you think repairs are needed.
 Do this straight away for faults that could damage health, for example faulty electrical wiring.

 Your landlord should tell you when you can expect the repairs to be done.
 You should carry on paying rent while you’re waiting.